Codeinsid/digital-currency-Rails/README.md

 * To create the previous files to use on the project, on the database.
   - rake db:seed
   -
+* To install the yarn
+* - yarn install
 * To install the gems.
   - bundle install